top of page

 I want to get help from the VLP, but I am unable to drive to Spokane.
 Is there another way to get help?

-If you are in need of family law assistance and cannot make it to the courthouse for an in-person appointment, it is possible to schedule a phone appointment.
-However, this is on a case by case basis dependent upon your family law matter.
+If you are in need of family law assistance and cannot make it to our office for an in-person appointment, it is possible to schedule a phone or virtual appointment.
+However, this is on a case-by-case basis dependent upon your family law matter.
 Additionally, community events with the VLP and partner organizations occur regularly.
 For information on local free legal events coming soon, check the VLP calendar.

 My first language is not English.
 Can the VLP still help me?

 Yes.
-The VLP and its volunteers can use a translation service via telephone to communicate with clients who do not speak English.
+The VLP and its volunteers can use an interpretation service via telephone to communicate with clients who do not speak English.
+On occasion, student interns may be available to interpret.

 How should I prepare for my clinic appointment?